 Please abstain from alcohol and avoid all medications containing Aspirin for five days prior to surgery.
 Unless advised to the contrary, on the day of surgery, please take any regular medications and eat a normal breakfast.

-Please bring something to read.
+While the removed tissue is being tested for cancerous cells in the lab, you will be able to relax in your room or cubicle.
+Please bring something to read and Wi-Fi is available.
 Refreshments are available or you may prefer to bring a snack with you.
-Wi-Fi is available.

 Depending where the tumour is situated, during your consultation the doctor will have discussed the possible options for repair after the tumour is removed.
 It may be that the repair will be done during the same appointment once the tumour has been removed or it may be that another surgeon will carry out the procedure at another time.
 If the wound does not need any further treatment and is to heal naturally, you will be given instructions on the care routine you need to follow.